Readless

 3. Matter — Best for Apple Users

-Matter has quickly become a favorite among iPhone and iPad users.
-According to MacStories, it offers "a fresh take on read-later apps" with a beautiful, minimalist design that feels native to Apple platforms.
+Matter is the best read-later app for iPhone and iPad users in 2026, offering a native Apple experience with HD text-to-speech, fluid gesture-based highlighting, and a beautiful minimalist design.
+According to MacStories, Matter offers "a fresh take on read-later apps" that feels truly native to Apple platforms.

 1. HD text-to-speech: Natural-sounding voice narration for articles